 Suppose Abby sues Brian and claims that she suffered damages of $100,000.
 Assume further that the jury finds that Abby's own negligence contributed to the accident by 30 percent and Brian's negligence contributed by 70 percent.
 If the jury agrees that damages are worth $100,000, Abby would only be able to recover $70,000 (or $100,000 reduced by 30 percent caused by her own negligence).
 If, conversely, Abby's negligence were found to have contributed 70 percent to the accident, she could only recover $30,000 for the 30 percent fault for which Brian was responsible.

 This example is true in states that apply a "pure" theory of comparative negligence.
 Other states have modified comparative negligence principles, permitting a lawsuit only if the plaintiff was less than 50 percent at fault.
 Comparative negligence (or comparative fault) laws typically fall into one of the following general types:

 Pure Contributory Negligence

 In states that recognize the pure contributory negligence rule, injured parties may not collect damages if they are as little as one percent to blame for the incident.
-Only five states follow this legal rule: Alabama, the District of Columbia, Maryland, North Carolina, and Virginia.
+Only four states follow this legal rule: Alabama, Maryland, North Carolina, and Virginia.
 The District of Columbia follows this rule as well, but makes exceptions for accidents involving pedestrians and bicycles.